 While these things may sound…silly, they represent the important idea that employee recognition programs don’t have to be solely about monetary rewards.
 A culture where people who like and respect us want to celebrate our achievements (and maybe even share a light-hearted joke) is a winning one.
 David Novak did these things to inspire others to develop their own cultures of recognition – to be leaders people want to work for.

 Zappos likes it when you WOW

 How does Zappos empower peer-to-peer rewards?
-For one thing, they make it simple but worthwhile.
+For one thing, they make their rewards simple, yet worthwhile.
 It can get hot at the company’s headquarters in Las Vegas, so covered parking near the air-conditioned HQ entrances is something everyone wants.
 Rather than saving all the good spots for senior leaders, peer recognition means that every week there’s a new “Master of WOW Parking”.